3lvia/designsystem/packages/elvis/README.md

   - `sunset`: An approximate date of when classes will be removed from Elvis (optional).

+  Lastly, remember to remove any Percy tests for the deprecated class.
+They can be found in `packages/elvis/percy`.

 #### **Step 0 - Before you begin**

 1. Make sure you have done the